On this page:

 What is riparian land?

-Riparian land is that which runs along rivers, creeks, estuaries, lakes and wetlands.
-They act as a transition between the aquatic environment of the waterway and surrounding landscape.
-They are also critical to healthy waterways.
+Riparian land is that which runs along rivers, creeks, estuaries, lakes and wetlands;.
+It acts as a transition between the aquatic environment of the waterway and the surrounding landscape.
+It is critical to healthy waterways.
 Riparian land can vary in width from a narrow strip to a wide corridor.

 Riparian land offers the following benefits: